82nd Airborne Division: Post–World War II

-The division returned to the United States on 3 January 1946 on the RMS Queen Mary.
-The division initially was staged at Camp Shanks, New York, where they drilled for the coming Victory Parade.
-In New York City it led a big Victory Parade, 12 January 1946.
+The 82nd Airborne division returned to the United States on 3 January 1946 on the RMS Queen Mary.
+The 82nd initially was staged at Camp Shanks, New York, where they drilled for the coming Victory Parade, to be held in New York City on 12 January 1946.
 In 1947 the 555th Parachute Infantry Battalion was assigned to the 82nd and was reflagged as the 3d Battalion, 505th Parachute Infantry Regiment (redesignated as the 505th Airborne Infantry Regiment effective 15 December 1947).
 Instead of being demobilized, the 82nd found a permanent home at Fort Bragg, North Carolina, designated a Regular Army division on 15 November 1948.
-The 82nd was not sent to the Korean War, as both Presidents Truman and Eisenhower chose to keep it in strategic reserve in the event of a Soviet ground attack anywhere in the world.
+The 82nd was not sent to the Korean War, as both presidents Truman and Eisenhower chose to keep it in strategic reserve in the event of a Soviet ground attack anywhere in the world.
 Life in the 82nd during the 1950s and 1960s consisted of intensive training exercises in all environments and locations, including Panama, the Far East, and the continental United States.

 Pentomic organization

-In 1957, the division implemented the pentomic organization (officially Reorganization of the Airborne Division (ROTAD)) in order to better prepare for tactical nuclear war in Europe.
+In 1957, the division implemented the pentomic organization (officially Reorganization of the Airborne Division (ROTAD)) to better prepare for tactical nuclear war in Europe.
 Five battle groups (each with a headquarters and service company, five rifle companies and a mortar battery) replaced the division's three regiments of three battalions each.
 The division's battle groups were: